 - Don’t underestimate the impact of driving at night, when your body is accustomed to rest.

 - Travel with alert passengers and take turns driving.
-When it’s not your turn, Paul recommends sitting in the backseat because many front seat passengers become passive drivers, inhibiting their ability to get valuable rest.
+When it’s not your turn, sit in the back seat.
+Riding in the front seat can lead to passive driving, inhibiting your ability to get valuable rest.

-Today, most drivers rely on GPS devices that provide directions and traffic information.
+- Know your route.
+Today, most drivers rely on GPS to provide directions and traffic information.
 Like any technology, however, you should be prepared in case your device loses its signal or malfunctions.
 Researching your route before you leave and carrying a physical road map are two critically important summer driving tips.

 Share the Road

 You’re not the only one enjoying the road this summer.
 Cyclists and motorcycle riders will be out and about, as will children on summer break.
-Here are a few summer driving safety tips to keep those around you safe.
+Stay alert to keep everyone around you safe.

 - Cyclists have the same rights and responsibilities as motorists.
 That includes riding in traffic lanes.

-- Watch for youngsters near obvious places, like playgrounds, but also keep an eye out for kids flocking to ice cream trucks or chasing stray balls.
+- Watch for kids near obvious places, like playgrounds, but also keep an eye out for kids flocking to ice cream trucks or chasing stray balls.

-- When you’re driving next to a motorcycle, it helps to envision the body of a vehicle around it, Paul said.
-That’ll help you maintain a safe traveling distance.
+- When you’re driving next to a motorcycle, it helps to envision the body of a vehicle around.
+That will help you maintain a safe traveling distance.

 Leave A Comment